Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: Prompting VLMs for VQA

-In this technique, we prompt VLMs to elicit CoT reasoning, producing both a rationale and an answer.
+\textbf{Prompting technique 3: CoT reasoning} In this technique, we prompt VLMs to elicit CoT reasoning, producing both a rationale and an answer.
 The focus is on examining whether the current capabilities and sizes of VLMs facilitate effective CoT reasoning in complex VQA tasks.
 We also explore the integration of \textit{self-consistency}~\cite{wang2022self}, an advanced method that generates multiple reasoning paths to potentially improve CoT reasoning.
 We refer to this setting as CoT VQA.

-\textbf{CoT VQA Templates} We use two distinct CoT templates from CoT literature.
-The `reason-qa' template directs with ``Answer the following question by reasoning step-by-step," while the `think-qa' template guides with ``Let's think step-by-step," both encouraging the model to articulate a rationale before providing an answer.
+We use two distinct CoT templates from CoT literature.